4 Min ReadJanuary 15, 2025

 There’s something about a human voice that builds trust in a way that digital communication can’t match.
 When a customer hears a friendly, knowledgeable voice on the other end of the line, it gives them confidence that they’re making the right choice.
 In a recent study, CDK found that 64% of shoppers book an appointment before ever coming into the dealership and a majority of them (44%) use the phone to schedule that appointment.
 These shoppers call because they're ready to buy and want the reassurance of speaking to a real person who can answer their questions.

-What you can do: Encourage your Sales team to invite prospects to the dealership while being prepared to answer their questions thoroughly.
+What You Can Do: Encourage your Sales team to invite prospects to the dealership while being prepared to answer their questions thoroughly.
 Emphasize transparency and honesty in every phone interaction to build trust and credibility, making customers more confident in moving forward with a purchase from your dealership.

 2. Speed Matters: Quick Follow-Ups Make a Difference